 Read Across America is a a fun, school-wide event devoted to celebrating the love of reading and Dr. Seuss’ birthday.
 Older students read classic children’s book to our elementary students while assisting them with crafts and artwork.

-Rebels in Action is a group created by Mrs. Lisbeth Jackson about two years ago.
+Rebels in Action is a group created by our Spanish teacher, Mrs. Lisbeth Jackson.
 Rebels in Action stems off of Riverside Academy’s Fellowship of Christian Athletes Club, and focuses on community services throughout our parish.
 Our primary goal is to actually practice what we preach at FCA, and to live a life following Christ’s ways.
 We long for a change in this world; we are trying to be the change we would like to see.

 Our Spelling Bee is a chance for our students to showcase their spelling skills.
 Grades K- 12th participate in classroom spelling bees that lead to a school wide competition, where students can win 1st, 2nd, or 3rd place.
 Students are given an opportunity to “Spell Like a Rebel!”